 Prolia® contains denosumab which can also be found in Xgeva®.
 Patients receiving Prolia® should not receive Xgeva®.

 Your unborn baby could be harmed if you use denosumab while you are pregnant.
-Women receiving Xgeva® should use a highly effective form of birth control to keep from getting pregnant during treatment and for at least 5 months after the last dose.
+Women should use a highly effective form of birth control to keep from getting pregnant during treatment with denosumab and for at least 5 months after the last dose.
 There is also a potential for denosumab to cause birth defects if the father is using it when his sexual partner becomes pregnant.
 If a pregnancy occurs while you are receiving denosumab, tell your doctor right away.

-denosumab may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Denosumab may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have a rash, lightheadedness, dizziness, or fainting, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you get the injection.

 Denosumab may cause hypocalcemia (low calcium in the blood).
 A low blood calcium must be treated before you receive denosumab.
 Call your doctor right away if you have muscle spasms or twitching, or numbness or tingling in your fingers, toes, or around your mouth.

 Prolia® may increase your risk of developing infections.
-Avoid being near people who are sick or have infections while you are using denosumab.
+Avoid being near people who are sick or have infections while you are receiving denosumab.
 Check with your doctor right away if you have a fever or chills, red, swollen skin, severe abdominal or stomach pain, or burning or painful urination.

 Skin problems may occur after receiving Prolia®.
 Check with your doctor right away if you have any of the following symptoms that do not go away or get worse: blistering, crusting, irritation, itching, or reddening of the skin, cracked, dry, or scaly skin, rash, or swollen skin.